More <

 Your fear or nervousness about being touched (palpated) may cause your abdominal muscles to stiffen, but there should be no pain.

-If you have pain when you are touched and you tighten the muscles to guard against more pain, it is more likely caused by a physical condition inside your body.
+If you have pain when you are touched and you tighten the muscles to guard against more pain, it is more likely caused by a physical condition inside your abdomen.
 The condition may affect one or both sides of your body.

 Abdominal rigidity may occur with: